Treating Parvo at Home

 Everyone endeavoring to treat at home should be aware that success rates are lower at home than at the hospital because support is so much greater with injections, and the doctor’s monitoring.

-[In many instances, it becomes necessary to supplement a case being treated at home with a few injections to control severe vomiting (on an appointment basis), but this still costs less than hospitalization.
+[In many instances, it becomes necessary to supplement a case being treated at home with a few injections to control severe vomiting (on an appointment basis), but this still costs less than full time hospitalization.

 An example is the case where an owner was doing her best, but ended up bringing the dog in for injections to stop vomiting.
 She did the rest of the treatments and medications at home.]